Cork and kerry, Ireland

 • Your loved ones head back to the trailhead while you explore a wee bit farther.

-• We head back to your cabin for a celebratory meal with your loved ones, catered by a private chef.
+• We head back to your rental for a celebratory meal with your loved ones, catered by a private chef.

 • You get ready together this time, helping each other get dressed and fix all the details.